j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 Before starting this job as a quality engineer, I’d spent about 16 years working in software development.
 In 2006 I was someone with a degree in philosophy looking for a job, any job.
 Someone was willing to hire me as a software tester and that turned out to be a great fit for me.
 So since then I've been working as a software tester, scrum master, team lead, principal engineer, and consultant.

 In March of 2022 I started looking for a new job.
 I was looking for a hands-on role: work directly with teams, close to the technology.
-Preferably for a smaller company rather than a corporation and preferably a fully remote position.
-I found a job matching all those criteria at a company in the Employer of Record (EOR) business.
+Preferably for a smaller company rather than a corporation and in a fully remote position.
+I found a job matching all those criteria at a company that provides Employer of Record (EOR) and related services.
 Luckily they were as enthusiastic about hiring me as I was about joining them.